tencentcloudstack/terraform-provider-tencentcloud/tencentcloud/services/tpulsar/resource_tc_tdmq_namespace_role_attachment.md

-Provide a resource to create a TDMQ role.
+Provide a resource to create a TDMQ environment role.

 Example Usage